cilium/cilium/Documentation/helm-values.rst

      - Enable secret sync, which will make sure all TLS secrets used by Ingress are synced to secretsNamespace.name.
 If disabled, TLS secrets must be maintained externally.
      - bool
      - ``true``
+   * - ingressController.service
+     - Load-balancer service in shared mode.
+This is a single load-balancer service for all Ingress resources.
+     - object
+     - ``{"annotations":{},"labels":{},"name":"cilium-ingress"}``
+   * - ingressController.service.annotations
+     - Annotations to be added for the shared LB service
+     - object
+     - ``{}``
+   * - ingressController.service.labels
+     - Labels to be added for the shared LB service
+     - object
+     - ``{}``
+   * - ingressController.service.name
+     - Service name
+     - string
+     - ``"cilium-ingress"``
    * - installIptablesRules
      - Configure whether to install iptables rules to allow for TPROXY (L7 proxy injection), iptables-based masquerading and compatibility with kube-proxy.
      - bool